Insality/druid/docs_md/FAQ.md

 ### Q: How to use EmmyLua annotations? _(from Druid 0.6.0)_
-**A:** Since the dependencies can't be processed by external editors, for use generated EmmyLua annotations you should copy the _annotations.lua_ to your project.
+**A:** Since the dependencies can't be processed by external editors, for use generated EmmyLua annotations you should copy the _druid/annotations.lua_ to your project.
 For EmmyLua it will be enough.
 Remember you can _restart emmylua server_ for refresh the changes, if something goes wrong.
-After the annotations is processed, you should point the type of druid in requires:
+After the annotations is processed, you should point the type of Druid in requires:
 ```lua
 ---@type druid
 local druid = require("druid.druid")